GoldenbergDaniel/StringSlice/README.md

 }
 ```

-# Memory Management
+## Memory Management
-There are two options for memory management: arena-based and malloc-based.
-The arena-based header is easy to work with.
-When a function needs to allocate memory, it takes an arena as an argument.
+There are two options for memory management: arena-based and malloc-based allocation.
+The arena-based header is simple to work with.
+If a function needs to allocate memory, it takes an arena as an argument.
+This makes it easy to track which functions make allocations.
+In order to free the memory, you free the arena at the end of the group's lifetime.
 See the usage sample for an example.
-Note that for the malloc-based header, (NOT IMPLEMENTED)
+The malloc-based header has identical functions, but without any arena arguments.
+If a string was allocated on the heap, the `allocated` field gets flipped to true.
+This way you can simply pass every string into `str_free`, and only the ones allocated will be freed.

-# Documentation
+## Documentation
 `str(s) ((String) {s, cstr_len(s)-1})`

 - Creates a string given a cstring literal